vertigobr/terraform-digitalocean-babyswarm/README.md

 ANSIBLE_ROLES_PATH=./roles ansible-playbook -i terraform.py ../secure-swarm.yaml
 ```

 The client certificates were generated on the server (at "/root/.docker/").
-Download them using scp or similar tool to use them.
+Download them using the fetch-certs.yaml playbook or with any other tool like scp.
 You can also download the docker_env.sh utility script to quickly setup your command line.

 ## Fetching client certs